damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ## Spending Company Money<a name="spending-company-money"></a>

 In keeping with our values of results, freedom, efficiency, frugality, and boring solutons, we expect team members to take responsibility to determine what they need to purchase or expense in order to do their jobs effectively.
 We don't want you to have to wait with getting the items that you need to get your job done.
 You most likely know better than anyone else what the items are that you need to be successful in your job.
-With this spirit in mind, we have developed the following basic guidelines (not rules) to follow:
+The guidelines below describe what people in our team commonly expense.

 1. Spend company money like it is your **own** money.
 1. You don't have to ask permission before making purchases **in the interest of the company**.
 When in doubt, do **inform** your manager before the purchase, or as soon as possible after the purchase.
-1. It is uncommon for you to need all of the items listed below, use your best judgement.
+1. It is uncommon for you to need all of the items listed below, use your best judgement and buy them as you need them.
 If you wonder if something is common, feel free to ask People Ops (and in turn, People Ops should update the list).
 1. It is generally easiest and fastest for you to make the purchases yourself, but feel free to reach out to People Ops if you would like help in acquiring some items.
 1. Employees: file your expense report no later than 7 days after the end of the calendar quarter that you made the purchase in.
 Contractors: include receipts with your invoices.
 1. Any non-company expenses paid with a company credit card will have to be reported to your manager as soon as possible and **refunded** in full within 14 days.